Author has written 21 stories for Penguins of Madagascar, and Zootopia.

 My favorite work: My favorite among the fanfics I have written is my 2012 story Beyond DNA.
 I sometimes think that all the fan fiction work I did prior to writing the story was just practice to allow me to write it.
 The father-daughter relationship between Skipper and MaryRose, although I had the freedom to create it any way I wanted, still touches me whenever I think about it.
 Although the two stories are unrelated, Beyond DNA can be seen as having a similarity with my 2010 fanfic Injustice: the message that life is a beautiful thing and that all children deserve love.
-I have received more feedback in support of a sequel to Beyond DNA than any other story, and while I have not yet written one, I continue to explore the possibility.
+I have received more feedback in support of a sequel to Beyond DNA than any other story, and a short one will finally be published sometime in the future.

-Your support: I would like to thank all who have taken the time to read my stories, especially those who have posted reviews on them.
+Your feedback and support: I would like to thank all who have taken the time to read my stories, especially those who have posted reviews on them.
 A thorough review is the best payment I can get for writing fan fiction.
 I appreciate your support.

-A special thank you also to Fanpop's JediPenguin16 for drawing the artwork used as the cover image of A Skilene-Filled September.
+A special thank you to Fanpop's JediPenguin16 for drawing the artwork used as the cover image of A Skilene-Filled September.
 You can see the un-cropped version.

 THE LATEST ON MY FAN FICTION WORK